Speyedr/socialclub-notification-blocker/README.md

  - If you encounter a crash or otherwise application-breaking bug, please follow the instructions and [submit an issue here](https://github.com/Speyedr/socialclub-notification-blocker/issues/new/choose).

 ## Build Instructions
+**NOTE:** If you are just looking for the download without building yourself, you need to go to [Releases](https://github.com/Speyedr/socialclub-notification-blocker/releases) instead.
+Or just click the "Download" link near the top of this page.
 #### Windows

 1) Install Python 3 (3.8+ recommended)